 Relive the golden days of railroading as you travel aboard the elegant Dining Car Chocorua.
 Built in 1929 for service as a coach on the Delaware, Lackawanna & Western Railroad, “Car 2570” was remodeled and put into service here in 1992.
-A three-course lunch is available daily in season on the 11:30 departure to Bartlett.
+Valley Train dining offers a cafe style menu with daily soups, fresh-made sandwiches, hot dogs and hamburgers.

-Dinner is offered on Tuesday, Wednesday, Thursday, and Saturday evenings weekly through October.
-June 6 and 13, as well as October 23, 24, 30 and 31 are Murder Mystery Dinner Trains, as are November 1 & 2.
+Twilight Dinner is offered on Tuesday, Wednesday, Thursday, Friday and Saturday evenings weekly through October.
+June 6 and 13, as well as October 23, 24, 30 and 31 are Murder Mystery Dinner Trains.

-Please note: Dinner is only available for children 6+ years old on the Hattie Evans and for adults only (21+) on the Rhonda Lee.
+Please note: Twilight Dinner is only available for children 6+ years old on the Hattie Evans and for adults only (21+) on the Rhonda Lee.
 Thank you for your understanding.

 In the true spirit and tradition of railroad dining, you may be seated at tables of four with other dining car guests.